$15 for 3 spirits,

 Double Barrel Maple Bourbon

-Taconic’s seasonal creation, Double Barrel Bourbon Whiskey with Maple Syrup, comes from teaming up with Catskill Mountain Sugarhouse.
+Taconic’s seasonal creation, Double Barrel Maple Bourbon, comes from teaming up with Catskill Mountain Sugarhouse.
 The distillery fills emptied maple syrup barrels with aged straight bourbon whiskey.
 After a few months in the barrels, soaking up the maple sweetness, the liquid is bottled.
-A favorite among fans, it is a limited release, available in autumn until it runs out!

 Stubbornly Different American Dry Gin